shawn-nyk/tp/docs/DeveloperGuide.md

     Use case ends.

 #### Extensions
 1a.
-InternHunter detects that the index entered is out of bounds. </br>
+InternHunter detects an invalid input. </br>
   1a1.
-InternHunter displays an error message and informs the user of the valid input format. </br>
-  Use case resumes from step 1.

-1b.
-InternHunter detects an error in the input format. </br>
-  1b1.
 InternHunter displays an error message and informs the user of the valid input format. </br>
   Use case resumes from step 1.

 ### Use case: UC13 - Switch tabs